nicopop/ManualApWorlds/worlds/manual_outerwilds_nicopopxd/docs/en_Manual_OuterWilds_Nicopopxd.md

 - "Seen WarpDrive" in the "Visits" category
 - "Signaloscope" in the "Tools" and "Signal" categories
 - "Scout" in the "Tools" category
+- "Signal > Distress" in the "Signal" category
 - All the [Knowledges](#knowledges)

 #### Knowledges